TrojanLij/REACH/README.md

 The authors assume **no responsibility for misuse, misconfiguration, or unintended exposure**.
 Users are solely responsible for ensuring they have explicit authorization to deploy and operate REACH and that it is used in compliance with applicable laws, contracts, and engagement scopes.

+Be smart.
+We are pen-testers.
+Don't give us a bad wrap.

 # Structure
-This project is highly modular with and is comprised of the following components.
+This project is highly modular.

-## Core (FastAPI apps)
+## Core
 As the name intales' this is the core of the project.
 Everything revolves round this:
 - Factories: `reach.core.server:create_public_app` (dynamic routes) and `reach.core.server:create_admin_app` (admin APIs/logs).
 Import the factories and compose them; nothing runs at import time.
 - DB init: call `reach.core.server.init_db()` once per run (the CLI does this for you) to create tables.
-Backed by SQLite by default, override with `REACH_DB_URL` or `REACH_DB_FILE`.
+Backed by SQLite by default.
 - Admin APIs (admin app): `/api/routes` (CRUD dynamic routes), `/api/logs` (stream request logs), `/api/health`, `/debug/routes`.
 Protect or keep separate from the public app.
 - Public app: catch-all dynamic router serving DB-backed routes; blocks reserved prefixes (`/api/*`, `/debug/*`).
 - Protocols: HTTP (ASGI), FTP (TCP capture), WSS (WebSocket/ASGI).
 Public protocol selection is pluggable through the CLI and presets.
 - Shared helpers: `reach.core.random_id()` / `random_string()` for quick identifiers, and `reach.core.RESERVED_PREFIXES` for global reserved path control.

 ## CLI
-So not everything needs to be done via the admin api
+Main method of interacting with the project.
 - Preferred (via uv / console script): `reach server start --role both` (or `reach ...` for other subcommands).
 - Alternative module entry: `python -m reach.cli.main server ...` (same commands/flags).

 ### Server
-Using the CLI, you can spin up the core as an HTTP server:
+Using the CLI, you can spin up the core as server:
 - `server start [--host 0.0.0.0] [--port 8000] [--role public|admin|both] [--port-public N] [--port-admin N] [--reload] [--log-level info] [--docker] [--image reach:local] [--name NAME] [--dockerfile Dockerfile] [--context .] [--rebuild/--no-rebuild] [--detach/--no-detach]`
 - `role=public` (default): dynamic routes on `--port`.
 - `role=admin`: admin APIs on `--port`.
 - `role=both`: runs public on `--port-public` (or `--port`), admin on `--port-admin` (or `--port+1`).
 - `--docker`: builds (if missing) and runs the server inside a container.
 The command/ports are passed at runtime; no bind-mounts are required.
+- Protocols: HTTP, FTP, and WS are built-in.
+CLI `--protocol` targets a single public protocol; presets can define multiple protocol blocks to launch one public server per protocol (admin stays HTTP).

 ### Routes
 From the CLI you can see what routes are available to use.